Bike Trek to Aroostook County; Trek # 3 Enfiled to Lincoln

 The best bike treks will provide views, experiences, and quiet time with your thoughts.
 This portion of the bike trek to Aroostook County will connect you with nature and provide a few mental “zen” moments along the way.

 After taking in the beauty of Cold Stream Pond, continue your ride along US Bike Route 501 toward Lincoln.
 The majority of this ride will be among the trees along route two.
-The real treat happens when you take a short detour onto Mohawk Road about 4.4 miles into the journey.
+The real treat happens when you take a short detour onto Mohawk Rd about 4.4 miles into the journey.
 If you have built up an appetite, pop into the Barnes Brook Golf Course for a slice of pizza at The Pizza Grill at Barnes Brook.
-The menu features some mouth-watering options like barbeque chicken pizza, boneless chicken wings, and over-the-top delicious fresh-baked desserts.
+The menu features some mouth-watering options like barbecue chicken pizza, boneless chicken wings, and over-the-top delicious fresh-baked desserts.

-Continue on Mohawk Road, where you will get within a few feet of the Penobscot River.
+Continue on Mohawk Rd, where you will get within a few feet of the Penobscot River.
 Here you will have the best opportunity to see the majestic eagle or blue heron.
 This ride is considered very flat, so enjoy the casual, laid-back feeling as you coast along.

 Lincoln, Maine's downtown gazebo is the best place for a selfie on your ride!